Nero103/Data_Job_Analysis_SQL_Project/README.md

 ORDER BY
     tpj.salary_year_avg DESC;
 ```
-Here is are the detail insights from the queries result-set.
+Here are the detailed insights from the query result-set.

 **SQL is the most in-demand skill**, showing up in 8 job listings.
-This emphasizes the importance of database management and querying skills in the data analyst field.
+This emphasizes the importance of database management and querying skills in the data analysis field.

 **Python follows closely**, featured in 7 job listings.
 Its versatility for data manipulation, analysis, and machine learning makes it a crucial skill.